megscholl/old_portfolio/README.md

 ### based out of nashville and willing to relocate

-this site is built with react.js. in order to download and see my work, please `npm install`
+this site is built with react.js. in order to download and see my work, please `npm install` to build the site, use command `npm deploy`

 #### about me
 1. you'll see a banner with my image and title, but i'm currently seeking employment.